-If you just purchased a theme or membership but do not have access, please contact us from the footer link and provide your username and transaction ID or receipt number, as well, include the name of the theme or membership you purchased.
-Also, please make sure that after signing up that you received and clicked on the “activation” link that confirms your account and will give you access.
+If you have just purchased a theme or membership but do not have access, please contact us from the footer link and provide your username, transaction ID or receipt number, and include the name of the theme or membership you have purchased.
+Please make sure, after signing up, that you have received and clicked on the “activation” link that confirms your and gives you access to your account.

 - When I download a theme with Chrome, I get this warning: “themefile.zip is not commonly downloaded and could be dangerous”.

 This has been part of Chrome for a few years now, but it can be annoying for many people.
 For our themes, you download them as a .zip file, so if you have not downloaded .zip files too often, you will get that warning notice.
 For our themes, you can select to keep it and allow the browser to download it.

 - When I install your theme, it doesn’t look like the demo website.

 When you first install and activate a new theme, everything is going to look different, and in some cases, very plain looking.
 However, some themes do have an option to import demo content so that you can make your site look as close to the live demo as possible.
 For themes that do not include a demo import, our tutorials will help guide you through the steps to help achieve a similar look and feel of the live demo website.
 If you have any questions about something that does not look right, post your question in our support forum and we will be more than happy to help guide you through it.
 NOTE: We generally recommend, when importing the demo content, that your WordPress installation is new without previous content and leftover files (basically, it’s better to always reinstall WordPress before you install a new theme).

 - I updated my theme and all my custom changes are now gone.

 When updating a theme, your theme files get overwritten with the new files.
 Basically, all your files are overwritten with a new copy of the theme.
 This is why when making custom changes, you should use a child theme.

 - I activated your theme and my Widgets are no longer in my sidebars in the Admin area.